barakota15/SubNuat/README.md

 ---

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests for improvements or bug fixes.
+You can:

+* Report issues or suggest enhancements
+* Submit pull requests with fixes, new features, documentation improvements

+Please follow the existing coding and formatting style.

 ---

 ## License
-This project is licensed under the [MIT License](https://github.com/barakota15/DETS-Correction-System/blob/main/LICENSE).
+This project is licensed under the [MIT License](https://github.com/barakota15/SubNaut?tab=MIT-1-ov-file).
 See the `LICENSE` file for details.

 ---

 ## Author

-SubNaut by Barakota15 — version 1.1
+**SubNaut** by *Barakota15* — version 1.1